-JIM WEISS AND CAROL REYNOLDS HAVE JOINED TOGETHER TO BRING 4 LIVE-ZOOM WEBINARS RIGHT INTO YOUR FAMILY’S HOME.
-JIM WILL ENGAGE YOU WITH HIS FASCINATING STORYTELLING AND CAROL WILL OFFER DELIGHTFUL INSIGHTS INTO THE HISTORY, MUSIC AND CULTURE SURROUNDING JIM’S STORIES.
+JIM WEISS AND CAROL REYNOLDS HAVE JOINED TOGETHER TO BRING THESE FOUR WEBINARS RIGHT INTO YOUR FAMILY’S HOME.
+JIM ENGAGES YOU WITH HIS FASCINATING STORYTELLING AND CAROL OFFERS DELIGHTFUL INSIGHTS INTO THE HISTORY, MUSIC AND CULTURE SURROUNDING JIM’S STORIES.
 THIS WEBINAR OFFERS VIBRANT AND MEANINGFUL FAMILY ENTERTAINMENT.

 “Going West in the USA: Fulton’s Steamboat & The Railroad Men“